A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Spectral Solution Algorithm

 The spectral method presented here is fundamentally general: it solves the governing partial differential equations for any tracer density $\nu$ and gravitational potential $\Phi$, provided their gradients can be evaluated at the collocation nodes.
 The implementation explicitly allows the user to provide arbitrary software functions to compute these gradients.
 This flexibility represents a significant departure from previous Jeans Anisotropic Modelling (JAM) implementations, which relied entirely on the Multi-Gaussian Expansion (MGE) formalism for both the potential and the density to enable semi-analytic integration.

-A typical application of this new capability involves models where an axisymmetric stellar tracer is embedded in a non-stellar gravitational potential, such as a dark matter halo not derived from the stellar density.
-A popular choice for the total density is the generalized NFW \citep[gNFW;][]{Wyithe2001} profile, which I employ in the test described in \autoref{sec:sersic_gnfw_test}.
-This setup is frequently utilized in dynamical studies \citep[e.g.][]{Poci2017, Lu2024}.
-In such cases, the gravitational force of the total density often has a simple analytic form \citep{Zhao1996}.
+A typical application of this new capability involves models where an axisymmetric stellar tracer is embedded in a total gravitational potential not derived from the stellar density.
+A popular choice for the total density is the generalized NFW \citep[gNFW;][]{Wyithe2001} profile, which I employ in the test described in \cref{sec:sersic_gnfw_test}.
+This setup is frequently utilized in dynamical studies \citep[e.g.][]{Poci2017, Lu2024DynPop5}.
+In such cases, the gravitational force of the total density often has a simple analytic form \citep[e.g.][]{Zhao1996}.
 These analytic gradients can be passed directly to the spectral solver, accelerating the computation and, crucially, avoiding the need to approximate the analytic dark matter profile with a one-dimensional MGE fit.

 However, for the stellar component, obtaining an accurate intrinsic density from observations requires deprojection of the surface brightness.
 For this purpose, the MGE method \citep{Emsellem1994, Cappellari2002mge} remains the preferred tool due to its ability to fit complex profiles accurately and deproject them analytically.
 Consequently, while the solver is general, its integration with MGE components is of primary practical importance.
 In the following section, I provide the specific formulas required to implement the spectral solver for models where the density and/or potential are described by an MGE.